In this section

 - Avoid acronyms – assume we don’t know what they mean.
 The only exception is your organisation name, which should be written in full the first time.
 Then an acronym is acceptable.

 - Consider a glossary of terms if your project is complex or technical.

 - If you are unsure about any part of the grants process – call the Trust on 07 3102 9588.

 - We recommend that you don’t generalise in your application.
-We need specific facts and figures, for example “this project will benefit five communities and approximately 5,000 people” rather than “this project will benefit many communities”.
+We need specific facts and figures, and we value measurement and evaluation of impact.